-To hire me as a speaker and for consulting work use the form below.
+To hire me as a speaker and for freelance work use the form below.

 Please send me a note with date, topic, venue, and audience size of event.

 To know more about my work follow me on Twitter @MayaPlentz + see articles below, and click on the links for videos of my presentations.

 Link to my speech at the WSIS High Level Policy panel, at ITU Headquarters in 2018.
 It is Gender Mainstreaming, session 12, on 21/03/2018.
 My policy statement starts at 17:21, right after the representative from Germany, Mr. Uwe Petry.

 Attitude drives innovation: key learnings from the Insight Show CEO panel